Learn something new every day

 Some dual output supplies provide fixed, regulated voltages and currents.
 In a DC supply, the polarity may be the same or opposite for the two outputs.
 It may also be selectable with a switch for each output.
 An AC supply may allow the frequency to be adjusted, or it may be fixed like the voltage.

-The outputs of a variable dual output power supply may be adjusted with controls on the unit itself.
+The outputs of a variable dual output may be adjusted with controls on the unit itself.
 This type of supply often includes digital readouts to display the precise voltages and current limits selected.
 Dual output supplies may also be programmable by other equipment using digital-to-analog converters.
 These supplies often include analog-to-digital converters as well to monitor the actual supply outputs.
 Like fixed-output supplies, adjustable supplies may also be regulated using switching or linear technology.

 Many applications utilize an adjustable dual output power supply, often building it directly into another piece of equipment.
 Variable AC supplies that can provide up to a few hundred volts are often used in avionics and certain types of test equipment.
 The power frequency generated by these units is usually adjustable over a broad range.
 The outputs may include three-phase power as well.
 Many laboratories and classrooms use bench-top dual output DC supplies providing up to 30 volts DC (VDC) at currents of a few amperes.